BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 (fluctuation is caused by me scrambling to fix the pipeline as well as remaking the entire agent framework midway through).

 Total is 12.7M tokens compared to our 36M estimate.
-This confirms the models did not speed 100x more tokens on thinking.
-Instead, At 120k tokens per book, the pipeline used 3% of its token production for the final translation.
-This of course depends a lot on the model used in the experiment, some are more token efficient than others.
+This confirms the models did not spend 100x more tokens on thinking.
+Instead, with 120k tokens per book, the pipeline used 3% of its token production for the final translation.
+This of course depends a lot on the model used in the experiment, some are more token-efficient than others.

 ### Quality

-But is it any good?
+Is the translation any good?
 How do you even measure something like that?
 Translation is a hard to verify domain after all.

 I only have qualitative results to share with you.
 My partner and I read side-by-side some of the hardest passages of Tyran Grillo's translation with the newly machine translated one.
 It wasn't a blind experiment as we already had read those passages, so take this with a grain of salt.

 We found the machine translation to be significantly easier to read, and some of the sentences that had illogical meanings were making perfect sense in the new version.
-Fast forward a few days later, my partner feels less friction when reading the book (I don't know yet myself I am still in the process of reading the 3rd book when I write these words).
+Fast forward a few days later, my partner feels less friction when reading the book (I don't know yet myself, I am still in the process of reading the 3rd book as I write these words).

 The only noticeable mistake she found was the translation for the character name "Caselnes", that was found to be "Cazerne".
 When asking Codex about it, **it innocently told me the glossary mechanism I proposed was not implemented at all!** That's what you get for trusting an AI agent too much.